 About BP-3 Polish WWII Spy Radio Set

-The resource is currently listed in dxzone.com in a single category.
-The main category is Military radio resources
+The resource is currently on dxzone.com in just one category.
+Main category is Military radio resources

 that is about Military radios resources, antique.

-This link is listed in our web site directory since Sunday Feb 7 2016, and till today "BP-3 Polish WWII Spy Radio Set
+This link has been on our site since Sunday Feb 7 2016, and "BP-3 Polish WWII Spy Radio Set

-" has been followed for a total of 889 times.
-So far no one has rated yet, so be the first to rate this link !
+" has been clicked on 987 times.
+So far no one has rated it yet.
+Be the first to rate it!

 This link has been featured in the following Articles: